Hantoo/QPJLink/README.md

 # QPJLink
 PJLink Plugin For Qlab

 To get started.
-Please download "[QPJLink.zip](https://github.com/Hantoo/QPJLink/releases)".
+Please download the latest "[QPJLink.zip](https://github.com/Hantoo/QPJLink/releases)" from the releases page.
 This file contains all scripts and a sample QLab file to get you started!

 QPJLink is a  easy to use script to allow for use of PJLink from Qlab.
 Based of off [DaveTHW's PJLink Script](https://github.com/DaveThw/PJLink), QPJLink expands on the functionality and ease of use of the script.